 Gingerbread Candied Nuts in a jar in front of Christmas lights

 I love DIY Christmas gifts.
-The sky is the limit when it comes to creating handmade gifts to your loved ones.
+The sky is the limit when it comes to creating handmade gifts for your loved ones.
+Also, a handmade gift is much more meaningful.

 Gingerbread Candied Nuts in a jar in front of Christmas lights zoomed in